push-based/ws-nx-summer2025/exercises/18-atomizer.md

 ---

+✋ Raise your hand to show you've started the exercise. ✋
+---

-# `📖 Exercise:` Automated Task Splitting with Nx Atomizer
+# 📖 Exercise: Automated Task Splitting with Nx Atomizer

 ## 📚&nbsp;&nbsp;**Learning outcomes**